-- "Bright Start" or "Bright Directions" College Savings Pool contributions and "College Illinois" Prepaid Tuition Program contributions from your Schedule M, Other Additions and Subtractions for Individuals, Lines 13a, 13b, and 13c. - Restoration of amounts held under claim of right from your Schedule M, Line 15. - Contributions to a job training project from your Schedule M, Line 16.
+- "Bright Start" or "Bright Directions" College Savings Pool contributions and "College Illinois" Prepaid Tuition Program contributions from your Schedule M, Other Additions and Subtractions for Individuals, Lines 12a, 12b, and 12c. - Restoration of amounts held under claim of right from your Schedule M, Line 14. - Contributions to a job training project from your Schedule M, Line 15.
 Use the instructions for each of the following items to figure the amount to include: - Write the amount of the following items from Column A, Line 39 that is included as income in Column B of any line. - August 1, 1969, valuation limitation - Enterprise zone or river edge redevelopment zone and high impact business dividend subtraction - Ridesharing money and other benefits - Payment of life insurance, endowment, or annuity benefits received - Lloyds plan of operations income if reported on your behalf on Form IL-1023-C - Illinois Pre-Need Cemetery Sales Act trust income - Education loan repayments to primary care physicians - Reparations or other amounts received as a victim of persecution by Nazi Germany - Interest from obligations of Illinois state and local government - Your child's interest income reported on U.S. Form 8814 - Military pay Write the amount of military pay that you received for duty in the U.S. Armed Forces.
-This income must be included in your federal adjusted gross income and in Column B, Line 1. - U.S. government obligations Write the amount of any interest income from U.S. Treasury bonds, bills, notes, savings bonds, and U.S. agency interest that you included in Column B, Line 2. - Distributive share of subtractions from a partnership, S corporation, trust, or estate Write the amount reported to you on the Schedule K-1-P or Schedule K-1-T from the partnership, S corporation, trust, or estate.
-Complete the
+This income must be included in your federal adjusted gross income and in Column B, Line 1. - U.S. government obligations Write the amount of any interest income from U.S. Treasury bonds, bills, notes, savings bonds, and U.S. agency interest that you included in Column B, Line 2.

-Partnership and S Corporation Worksheet on Page 8 to figure the amount to include.

-- Expenses of federally tax-exempt income and federal credits -For expenses related to - federal credits, include the amount from Column A. - income that is exempt from federal taxation, multiply the amount in Column A by the percentage of that income that was included in Column B for the line on which this income was added back to your base income. - Home Ownership Made Easy Program income Write zero on this line. - Special Depreciation subtraction Write any amount that you reported on Form IL-4562, Special Depreciation.
-If this depreciation was incurred in a business conducted - entirely within Illinois, write zero. - entirely outside Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet. - Recovery of items previously deducted on U.S. 1040, Schedule A Write any amount from Column A that is included as income in Column B, Line 15. - Employer's contributions made on your behalf to an account established under the Medical Care Savings Account Act and the interest earned - Write any amount from Column A that is paid by an employer whose compensation you included in Column B, Line 1. - Non-U.S. bond interest Write the amount of any interest income from bonds issued by the governments of Guam, Puerto Rico, or the Virgin Islands, or the mutual mortgage insurance fund that you included in Column B, Line 2 or Line 34. - Railroad unemployment Write any amount from Column A that is included as income in Column B, Line 1.
+- Distributive share of subtractions from a partnership, S corporation, trust, or estate Write the amount reported to you on the Schedule K-1-P or Schedule K-1-T from the partnership, S corporation, trust, or estate.
+Complete the Partnership and S Corporation Worksheet on Page 8 to figure the amount to include. - Expenses of federally tax-exempt income and federal credits -For expenses related to - federal credits, include the amount from Column A. - income that is exempt from federal taxation, multiply the amount in Column A by the percentage of that income that was included in Column B for the line on which this income was added back to your base income. - Home Ownership Made Easy Program income Write zero on this line. - Special Depreciation subtraction Write any amount that you reported on Form IL-4562, Special Depreciation.
+If this depreciation was incurred in a business conducted - entirely within Illinois, write zero. - entirely outside Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 8 to figure the non-Illinois portion of that income, and include the amount from Line 5 of the worksheet. - Recovery of items previously deducted on U.S. 1040, Schedule A Write any amount from Column A that is included as income in Column B, Line 15. - Non-U.S. bond interest Write the amount of any interest income from bonds issued by the governments of Guam, Puerto Rico, or the Virgin Islands, or the mutual mortgage insurance fund that you included in Column B, Line 2 or Line 34. - Railroad unemployment Write any amount from Column A that is included as income in Column B, Line 1. - Unjust imprisonment compensation awarded by Illinois Court of Claims - Write zero on this line.